Understanding mitral regurgitation

 Your heart keeps blood moving through your body.
 It sends blood to your lungs to pick up oxygen, then pumps it back out to deliver that oxygen everywhere it’s needed.
 The heart has 4 chambers and small valves that work like one-way doors, opening and closing to keep blood moving in the right direction.

 To keep up with the leak, your heart works harder to move blood through your body.
-Over time, this strain can lead to other heart complications, which can be more serious if you have heart failure.
+Over time, this strain can lead to other heart complications, including new or worsening heart failure.

 See how a leaky heart valve affects blood flow and what it means for your heart health.